bbauska/Coursera-Bootstrap/readme.md

 We have reached the end of the third module of this course.

 This is the time for your third assignment.
-In this assignment, we\'re going to look at the Bootstrap components that we examined in this module and add a few to our index.html page.
+In this assignment, we&apos;re going to look at the Bootstrap components that we examined in this module and add a few to our index.html page.